lurgh/infinitive-jkp717/README.md

 #### See Also
 [Infinitude](https://github.com/nebulous/infinitude) is another solution for managing Carrier HVAC systems.
 It impersonates Carrier web services and provides an alternate interface for controlling Carrier Internet-enabled touchscreen thermostats.
 It also supports passive snooping of the RS-485 bus and can decode and display some of the data.
 Note if infinitude is running on the same machine, it may open the serial port and interfere with infinitive's communications with the bus.

-#### Contact
+#### Contact & Acknowledgements

-For this fork, please log an issue in Github if you have questions or requests.
+Please log an issue in Github if you have questions or requests related to the work in this fork.

+Upstream fork: @jkp717 did some initial work on multi-zone support which inspired me to extend what they started.

 Original author: Andrew Danforth (<adanforth@gmail.com>)